If you replayed your life and took the shortest path to where you are today, you’d see what an absurd amount of time was spent on the wrong things.

 Hard-to-game accomplishments have something in common: they create valuable output.
 For example, whereas earning an MBA or receiving an award creates no output, creating content that people actually enjoy—as in, receives high social engagement—does.

 In short, if your goal is to do more than make a quick buck, let your output be your signal—not your credentials.
-Smart laypeople and subject matter experts see through credentials to focus on your output.
+Smart laypeople and subject matter experts will see through credentials to focus on your output.
 And those are the people you’d want to collaborate with, who’d fund your ideas, and who others respect.

 The final category that your goals fall into is The Virtue Spectrum.
 This spectrum measures how authentically you care about a virtue you associate yourself with.

 Take, for example, the act of tweeting about a political issue.
-Unless you're a whistleblower or sharing breaking news, tweeting your support is typically low impact.
+Unless you're a whistleblower or sharing breaking news, tweeting your support or antagonism is typically low impact.
 On the extreme opposite end of the spectrum, greater impact might come from running for office to affect policy.
 That’s very hard—unrealistic for most—and signals higher authenticity.

 In short, how much we authentically care about something is reflected by how much meaningful change we attempt to produce.